 Vigorously spearheading the legalities to bring this vision into focus was attorney Martha Hays, granddaughter of Major General George P. Hays and daughter of Lieutenant George J. Hays (87-B).
 As a result, the 10th Mountain Division Descendants, Inc. was officially formed as an auxiliary of the National Association of the 10th Mountain Division at the 1998 Fort Drum Reunion in Watertown, New York, with Kate Raabe serving a two-year term as the first Descendant President.

 Patricia Finn Thornton served as the second Descendant President and held office from 2001-2006.
 Her father, Captain Frederick Finn, commander of Company L, 85th Regiment, was killed in action.

 Since its beginning, the organization has grown steadily in numbers and in the diversity of its programs.
-The organization maintains a database that lists the identified descendants of the World War II 10th Mountain soldier.
+Besides supporting undertakings of regional chapters, the National Association, and the Foundation, descendants have continued or initiated meaningful projects.
+These include:

 Descendants come from various backgrounds and from all parts of the country; however, their beliefs and their purposes are the same.
-They believe that the wartime and peacetime contributions of men of the 10th have an enduring significance for the world of today and tomorrow.
+They believe that the wartime and peacetime contributions of the 10th have an enduring significance for the world of today and tomorrow.
 The Descendants’ purpose is to keep the knowledge of this legacy alive by forging links to their historical past.

-Descendants will accept these challenges by continuing the World War II veterans’ projects, by supporting Chapter, National, Foundation and 10th Mountain (Light) activities, and by creating new educational activities and humanitarian projects that celebrate and enact their values of honor, responsibility, comradeship and love of the mountains.
-Through these actions, the legacy of the WWII 10th Mountain soldiers will live in perpetuity.
+Descendants will accept these challenges by continuing the World War II veterans’ projects, by supporting Chapter, National, Foundation and 10th Mountain (Lt) activities, and by creating new educational activities and humanitarian projects that celebrate and enact their values of honor, responsibility, comradeship and love of the mountains.
+Through these actions, the legacy of the 10th Mountain soldiers will live in perpetuity.